Trump pick for national intelligence director is withdrawing

 “However,” he added, “I do not wish for a national security and intelligence debate surrounding my confirmation, however untrue, to become a purely political and partisan issue.”

-Ratcliffe would have replaced former intelligence director Dan Coats, who repeatedly clashed with Trump and announced his resignation on Sunday.
+Ratcliffe would have replaced Dan Coats, who repeatedly clashed with Trump and announced his resignation a week ago.
+Coats is departing the office Aug.
+15.

-“There is no substitute for having a Senate-confirmed director in place to lead our Intelligence Community,” Burr said.
+The White House in recent days fielded a number of calls from Republicans wary of Ratlciffe’s confirmation chances and uncomfortable with his qualifications, according to two administration officials not authorized to speak publicly about private conversations.

+Several news stories in recent days called into question aspects of Ratcliffe’s resume and career, alarming some in the GOP, while a few key Republican senators already greeted his nomination with a lukewarm response.

+Until then, lawmakers have privately and publicly urged Trump to put Sue Gordon, Coats’ No. 2, in charge once Coats steps down.
+But it’s unclear whether he will.
+Trump told reporters Friday that “certainly she will be considered” for the acting director position.

+For Coats’ permanent replacement, Trump told reporters he has a list of three people from the “intelligence world” whom he’ll review over the weekend, and “probably Monday I’ll give you an answer.”

-Senate Republicans were publicly lukewarm on Ratcliffe’s nomination.
-Some expressed concerns that the House lawmaker, who was viewed as a partisan, did not come with the gravitas of Coats, who had longtime relations as a former senator.
-Some senators said they had never even heard of him before his questioning of Mueller.
+After Trump announced that Ratcliffe was his pick, Senate Republicans were publicly lukewarm on the nomination.
+Some expressed concerns that the House lawmaker, who was viewed as a partisan, did not come with the gravitas of Coats, as a former senator.
+Some senators said they had never even heard of Ratcliffe before his questioning of Mueller.

 McConnell, R-Ky., said that “generally speaking, I’d lean toward the president’s nominees.”
 But he declined to fully endorse Ratcliffe, who served as a mayor of a small Texas town and a U.S. attorney before being elected to Congress in 2014.